BonavistaRC/BonavistaRC.github.io/index.markdown

     </object>
  </p>

- We are a group of Lake Bonavista community members have retained legal counsel <a href="https://carbertwaite.com/">Carbert Waite LLP</a> who have drafted the proposed Restrictive Covenant for property owners of Lake Bonavista.
+We are a group of concerned community members who have retained legal counsel from [Carbert Waite LLP](https://carbertwaite.com/) to draft the Restrictive Covenant (RC) for property owners of Lake Bonavista.
+Several information sessions have been held with presentations from our lawyer, [Curtis Marble](https://carbertwaite.com/calgary-lawyers/curtis-marble/) who is also working with several other Calgary communities on their RC initiatives.
+The following slides are from these information sessions.

 ---